Dwigoric/x86-c-interface/README.md

 | **Average** | 1.283    | 2.278           |

-BRIEF PERFORMANCE ANALYSIS
+## BRIEF PERFORMANCE ANALYSIS

-The performance of the kernels in debug mode followed our expectations: the C kernel had a longer time to execute than the Assembly kernel across all vector sizes.
+**Debug mode:** The performance of the kernels in debug mode followed our expectations: the C kernel had a longer time to execute than the Assembly kernel across all vector sizes.
+This is likely due to C having a larger overhead with memory allocation and higher-level constructs.
+On the other hand, Assembly language avoids the compiler overhead and allows direct control over the hardware resources, allowing it to outperform C.